Home » Life » Travel » 10 Reasons why Bali is great for kids

 3. Lots of family-friendly accommodation

 With the popularity of Bali among families all over the globe, there now is plenty of family-friendly accommodation on the island.
-For a reasonable budget, I can filter through a beachfront property with five outdoor swimming pools (1 toddler pool, one kid’s pool, and three adults pool) and eight dining options with 24-hour room service.
+Whether you’re renting a Bali villa or staying in a resort, Within a reasonable budget, you can find a beachfront property that offers five outdoor swimming pools (including a toddler pool, a kid’s pool, and three adult pools) along with eight dining options and 24-hour room service.

 Also, if you and/or your kids cannot live without connectivity, free Wi-Fi is now a priority in most hotels and hostels.